 Watercolor on bristle paper, 14″ x 17″ 2012

 Miles David’s sketches of Spain inspire the title.
-Further, a masterpiece of jazz release in 1960.
-Buildings flowing like a fan recalls the wind in the winter.
-It is the cadence within the image for New York seems to wave at people, “hello.”
+Further, a masterpiece of jazz came out in 1960.
+Buildings flowing like a fan recall the wind in the winter.
+The cadence within the image for New York seems to wave at people, “Hello.”

-Furthermore, following the series about projections from the city.
-I used watercolor paint, adding white directly from the tube.
-Along, consequently the results are fresh and spontaneous.
-Watercolor is known for being a transparent media.
-Also call translucent, it is suitable for constructing forms, shadows, and highlight effects.
+Watercolor is known for being a transparent medium.
+Also called translucent, it is suitable for constructing forms, shadows, and highlight effects.